3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 Metro

 The metro system in Medellin is safe, efficient, and easy to use.
 However, it is limited where it runs, so there are times when you won’t be anywhere near a metro line.
 You can access the metro line map here.
+Rides cost 3000 COP (about 75 cents USD).

 Buses

 The bus system was honestly really confusing to us (and we’re usually pros at navigating public transit!).
-Schedules and routes weren’t posted anywhere, you really just had to ask bus drivers that came by.
+Schedules and routes weren’t posted anywhere, you really just had to ask bus drivers that come by.
 This is one means of transportation I really wouldn’t recommend in Medellin.

 Ride Sharing Apps

 There is Uber in Medellin, but most people use Cabify or InDriver.
-Cabify works exactly like Uber, but InDriver is different in that the passenger puts in an fare offer, and then the driver can accept or counter that offer.
+Cabify works exactly like Uber, but InDriver is different in that the passenger puts in a fare offer, and then the driver can accept or counter that offer.
 Cabify is linked to your credit card, but with InDriver you will pay the agreed-upon fare in cash.

 Taxis